 This beautiful antebellum home was built circa 1845 for Col. Green G. Mobley from Fairfield District, SC and his Vermont-born second wife, Henrietta.
 Four fluted Ionic columns support its three-bay portico with the middle two supporting a second floor balcony.
 A denticulated cornice is carried completely around the house.
 The Mobley house is the most imposing surviving antebellum mansion in Gainesville, a town noted for its antebellum homes.

-This is a private residence.
+This is a private residence – drive by only.

 Sources: 1) Gainesville, Alabama Tour Guide; 2) NRHP “Colonel Green G. Mobley House (or common The Magnolia)” Nomination Form; 3) TourSumterCounty.com/Gainesville-Alabama.